 Types of Leg Fractures

 Legs are made up of four bones: the femur, tibia, fibula, and patella.
 The femur is the longest bone, which extends from a person’s hip to their knee.
 The second-longest is the tibia, which is the shin bone, and it is also the most commonly broken bone in a person’s body.
 The fibula is located outside a person’s lower leg, and the patella is the bone known to most as the “knee cap.”
 A serious car accident may result in injuries to any of these bones or involve multiple breaks.
+Contact our office today to talk with a car accident attorney and learn more about how we may help.
 The joints, such as a person’s hip or ankle, may also be affected.

 Aside from which bone may be injured, a victim may suffer differing types of fractures, depending on how the accident occurs.
 Some common leg fractures include: